Demographics of Qatar: By nationality

 A 2011–2014 report by the International Organization for Migration recorded 176,748 Nepali Citizens living in Qatar as migrant workers.
 In 2012 about 7,000 Turkish nationals lived in Qatar and in 2016 about 1,000 Colombian nationals and descendants lived in Qatar.
-No official numbers are published of the foreign population broken down by nationality, however a Qatari firm provides estimates as of 2019:
+No official numbers are published of the foreign population broken down by nationality, however a firm provided estimates as of 2019: